yonglam/TableViewPattern/README.md

 What is the best practise about the pattern of using UITableView?
 According to the above problems, we can make some useful patterns to avoid them.

-1. Define a protocal for entity model to generate a corresponding UITableViewCell.
+a.
+Define a protocal for entity model to generate a corresponding UITableViewCell.
 ````
 @protocol CellForEntityDelegate <NSObject>
 - (id<BindingDataForEntityDelegate>) cellForEntityForTableView:(UITableView *)tableView;